 What is it about Golan Heights that's in the news?

 I didn’t want to go to this topic but you deserve to know.
-You are already knowledgeable about how I continuously express my undying love for Israel but Golan Heights controversy is about bordering Syria and Lebanon – aka, the war-torn countries.
+You are already knowledgeable about how I continuously express my undying love for Israel but the Golan Heights controversy is about bordering Syria and Lebanon – aka, the war-torn countries.
 If you try to Google the Golan Heights, you will see an endless string of negative news but if you ask me if it’s safe, well, I was there and definitely didn’t feel threatened.

-It feels a little weird to be sipping wine and eating grapes with no hands when you can see Syria not from a far distance but what can we do?
+It feels a little weird to be sipping wine and eating grapes with no hands when you can see Syria, not from a far distance but what can we do?
 Don’t make yourself feel bad about visiting Israel’s wine country and don’t you ever feel scared because it is truly a place you should pay attention to.
-If you think Jerusalem and Tel Aviv are the only places to visit when you travel Israel, it’s up to you.
+If you think Jerusalem and Tel Aviv are the only places to visit when you travel to Israel, it’s up to you.
 But I am telling you, Golan Heights is worth a shot.

 Here are some of the amazing things I’ve seen and done during my visit

 I didn’t know where we were going but when I saw the jeeps upon alighting the bus, it already smelled fun.
 I immediately called for shotgun.
 At times like this, the front row is always the best seat.
 The jeep had this foldable windshield feature that came handy when I was almost drowning in dust.
 Of course, what else do you need when doing rides like this?
 Music.
 The jeep had fecking usb plugs and speakers where I freely put my roadtrip playlist on.
 The driver was kind enough to offer his humble sound system and didn’t mind whatever I played.
 He even sung to “No Scrubs!”